KonSprin/The-Shortest-Paths/README.md

 This is source code for my engineer degree diploma.

+## Representation

+Graphs represent Terrain on which we try to find shortest path from point A to B. On the therrrain there are walls through which we can't traverse and mountains that we are trying to avoid.
+Mountains are generated via Perlin noise function which quite nicely produces real world looking results

-## Roadmap
+## Algorithms

- 1. Generating graphs that would represent real data
-    - Representation of 2D map
- 2. Getting some shortest path algorithms
+I've implemented a couple of algorithms:
+ - Greedy
  - Dijkstra
  - Bellman-Ford
-    - Ant Colony
  - A*
- 3. Visualizing graphs along with every path
- 4. Create ML that would find those paths
-    - Might change to genetic algorithm to find best weights for ant colony algorithm
+ - Shortes Path Ant Colony Optimization (SPACO)

 ## Resources
 1. Science